SebasNadu/kotlin-lotto/README.md

 - [x] Add a class that wraps the information about the purchase
 - [x] Should contain the purchase amount, manual tickets, automatic tickets etc..
-- [x] Should have methods to update the values creating a deep copy, for immutability
+- [x] Should have methods to update the values creating a shallow copy.

 ### Controller